johnjago/awesome-free-software/README.md

 # Awesome Free Software [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-A curated list of free (as in freedom) software.
+A curated list of free software.

+What is free software?
+"Free" as in cost?
+Open source?
+Not quite.
+In order for a piece of software to be truly free, its license must allow users to run, copy, distribute, study, change, and improve the software without imposing excessive restrictions.

+The Free Software Foundation defines [free software](https://www.gnu.org/philosophy/free-sw.html) as software that gives you:

+- the freedom to run the program as you wish, for any purpose.
+- the freedom to study how the program works, and change it so it does your computing as you wish.
+Access to the source code is a precondition for this.
+- the freedom to redistribute copies so you can help your neighbor.
+- the freedom to distribute copies of your modified versions to others.
+By doing this you can give the whole community a chance to benefit from the changes.
+Access to the source code is a precondition for this.

 Feel free to submit a pull request.
-The only requirements are that the software must be [free software](https://www.gnu.org/philosophy/free-sw.html) and you must have used it enough to know that it is [awseome](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
+The only requirements are that the software must strictly adhere to the above definition, and you must have used it enough to know that it is [awseome](https://github.com/sindresorhus/awesome/blob/master/awesome.md).

 ## Contents
   - [Audio](#audio)